Skip Navigation

 Related Required Courses

-The following required courses may be applied to general education or elective requirements and may be taken at UMGC (if available) or accepted in transfer:
+The following required courses may be applied to general education requirements and may be taken at UMGC (if available) or accepted in transfer:

 • (3 Credits, STAT 200)